jethornton/flexgui/docs/source/ini.rst

 File Location
 -------------

-Likewise, to specify a default loction for G-code files, add the PROGRAM_PREFIX item:
+Likewise, to specify a default loction for NC files, add the PROGRAM_PREFIX item:
 ::